AhmadRzKhalili/TreeTraversal/README.md

 # TreeTraversal
-Finding Post-order traversal of a tree using its in-order and pre-order traversal.
+Finding post-order traversal of a tree using its in-order and pre-order traversal.